ilyapuchka/clrex/README.md

 If you use clrex in "Run Script" phase of your project you can use input and output files instead of command line arguments.
 Script will use first input file as a folder for lookup and first output file as path to generated file.

-_Reminder: do not forget to add generated file to "Compile Sources" phase._
+Then build your project once and add generated file to the project.

+_Tip: If you change your sorce *.clr file but don't see changes to be reflected in generated file when you build then clean your project and build again._

 # Generated code example